 System identifier

-The ERTMS (ETCS, RMR, ATO) functionality of an Interoperability Constituent or a subsystem shall be described with a ‘system identifier’, which is a numbering scheme to identify the system version and distinguish between a functional and a realisation identifier.
+The ERTMS (ETCS, RMR, ATO) functionality of Interoperability Constituents and CCS subsystems shall be described with a ‘system identifier’, which is a numbering scheme to identify the system version and distinguish between a functional and a realisation identifier.
 The ‘functional identifier’ is part of the system identifier and means a figure or a number of figures defined by the individual configuration management, which represents a reference of the functionality for CCS implemented in a CCS subsystem or Interoperability Constituent.
 The ‘Realisation identifier’ is part of the system identifier and means a figure or a number of figures defined by the individual configuration management of a supplier, which represents a specific configuration (e.g. HW and SW) of a CCS subsystem or Interoperability Constituent.
 The ‘system identifier’, ‘functional identifier’ and ‘realisation identifier’ shall be defined by each supplier.

 Functional and technical specifications of the interfaces to other Subsystems